AdelKS/LinuxGamingGuide/README.md

 ```shell
 lsof /dev/winesync
 ```
-**Note:** even with this, sometimes `fatsync` does not correctly work.
-I am investigating and will update this guide accordingly. `fastsync` should have a similar performance to `Futex2` so far, so if it doesn't work for you, switch back to `Futex2` then try again a little bit later.
+**Note:** even with this, sometimes `fastsync` did not correctly work for me... `fastsync` should have a similar performance to `fsync/futex2` so far, so if it doesn't work for you, switch back to `fsync/futex2` then try again a little bit later.

+### Wine-tkg
+[wine-tkg](https://github.com/Frogging-Family/wine-tkg-git) is a set of scripts that clone and compile `wine`'s source code, on your own machine, with extra patches that offer better performance and better game compatibility.
+One of the interesting offered extra features are additional [threading synchronization](#threading-synchronization) primitives that work with the corresponding patched `linux-tkg` kernel.
+One can use `Esync+Fsync+Futex2` or `fastsync` (with its corresponding kernel module `winesync`).

 #### compiler optimizations

 On top of the config variables that can be toggled in `customization.cfg` in `wine-tkg`, you can set [custom compiler optimizations](#self-compiling) by editing the following lines of the file `wine-tkg-profiles/advanced-customization.cfg`